brandomr/pythonmap/README.md

 and on Ubuntu potentially

 	sudo apt-get install g++

+## Installing on Ubuntu
+If you still have problems installing **Basemap** on Ubuntu try loading Anaconda and executing the below bash command.
+This seems to circumvent many of the issues mentioned above.

+	conda install --yes ipython setuptools numpy scipy gdal pillow basemap nose

 ## Questions?
 Feel free to hit me up on github or on twitter @brandonmrose